ckaestne/seaibib/README.md

 > Study based on 6 interviews about process, roles, and teamwork in data science projects, largely model-centric.
 Identifying various teamwork challenges around managing exceptions, AI literacy, changing requirements, differences between data science and software development work, and so forth.

+Subramonyam, Hariharan, Jane Im, Colleen Seifert, and Eytan Adar. "[Solving Separation-of-Concerns Problems in Collaborative Design of Human-AI Systems through Leaky Abstractions](https://arxiv.org/abs/2207.01749)."
+In *CHI Conference on Human Factors in Computing Systems*, pp. 1-21.
+2022.

+> Small-scale interview study about collaboration problems between some data scientists, some project managers, and 6 *user experience designers*, showing that collaboration is needed to work on the problem definition for the model and system in a somewhat agile fashion and that AI literacy is important.
+Often rather vague and the actual “leaky abstraction” argument seems to misunderstand classic modularity and software engineering work in my book though.

 ## 12. Human-AI Interaction

 *This area is interesting and has seen significant attention recently, but goes beyond my typical software engineering considerations.
 See the [Human-AI Interaction](http://www.humanaiclass.org/) class at CMU for more pointers.*